AdamEva12/task-manager/README.md

 ## Live Demo

-Note: Authentication is currently implemented on the backend.
-Frontend login/register UI is planned.

 Frontend: https://task-manager-gamma-five-66.vercel.app/
 API: https://task-manager-api-1216.onrender.com/health

 Full-stack project and task management application built with **React, Express, Prisma, and PostgreSQL**.

-This project is designed as a portfolio application demonstrating practical backend and frontend engineering practices: API design, relational database modeling, integration testing, modular React architecture, and iterative refactoring from an MVP into a more production-like structure.
+This project started as a simple CRUD MVP and gradually evolved into a more production-like full-stack application.

 ---